 It requires a lot of upfront capital

 Buying an investment property isn't cheap.
 You'll either need plenty of cash or a costly mortgage loan.
-If you do finance the home, you'll also need a down payment, money for closing costs, and cash reserves (most loan programs require at least 6 to 12 months of mortgage payments on hand for investors).
+If you do finance the property, you'll also need a down payment, money for closing costs, and cash reserves (most loan programs require at least six to 12 months of mortgage payments on hand for investors).

 On top of all this, if you're flipping the property or renting it out, you'll also need the funds to fix up the place and market it.

 Buying, selling, and fixing up real estate requires lots of time and dedication.
 And if you're a landlord on top of that?
 That's even more time you'll be putting in.
 Though you could hire a property management company to take over some of the work, that's an added cost -- and it will definitely cut into your bottom line.

 Your returns will depend on the specific real estate market in which you buy, sell, and rent out your properties.
 If you don't choose carefully, you could end up with serious losses.
 Investing in real estate requires a lot of research and on-the-ground knowledge to ensure you're picking the right property in the right place.